adi1985a/Precision-Countdown-Timer/README.markdown

     *   Easily restore the application window by clicking the tray icon.
 *   🔔 **End-of-Time Notification**: Clearly displays "END OF TIME!" on the GUI label when the countdown completes.
 *   🖥️ **Graphical User Interface (GUI)**: Built with VCL components for a native Windows look and feel.

-## 🖼️ Screenshots

-**Coming soon!**

-_This section will be updated with screenshots of the timer application window, the system tray icon, and the "END OF TIME!" message._

 ## ⚙️ System Requirements & VCL Components